ayivima/AI-SURFS/Python_Halls_of_Fame/Python_Uniqueness_Hall_Of_Fame.rst

 A VARIABLE CAN STORE DIFFERENT TYPES OF VALUES DURING ITS LIFETIME
 -----------------------------------------------------------------

 Unlike many classic C-style languages, python allows dynamic typing.
 Thus, you can assign a variable that previously stored an integer value, to a string value without throwing an error.
-Doing same in C will result in an error.
+Doing same in Java will result in an error.

 :Python 3: